monte-monte/ch32v003fun/examples_v20x/spi_dma_chain/README.md

 Two LSB of message ID are for detecting the type of the message.
 If the first bit is set it indicates that this is a *new message* in the meaning that it's not a reply and is originated on the sender side.
 The second bit's meaning depends on first one - if this is a new message ``1`` as a second bit will show that this is a beginning of the message and ``0`` will indicate that is's a continuation of a multi-part message.
 If the first bit indicates that this is a reply message - ``1`` is ACK and ``0`` is NAK.

-Each message has to have sender ID or it will be discarded.
-Receiver ID can be left blank for broadcast purposes, or when you don't know an ID of nearby nodes, for example during enumeration.
+Each message has to have *sender ID* or it will be discarded. *Receiver ID* can be left blank for sending messages to a neighbor node.
+Also initial enumeration will be triggered only on a messages from neighbors - with *receiver ID* set to ``0``.

 If incoming command can't be processed at the moment (node is processing another command for example) NAK reply should be send.
 Sender will repeat the command in new message later.